renehorstmann/Pixelc/README.md

 - layers + sprites
   - layers:
-    - canvas render modes:
-      - all up to current
-      - all but onion skinning
-      - only current
     - show each individual layer in a list in the layer toolbar
       - longpress a layer for options
         - delete